Sixth form admissions arrangements

 Applicants who want to attend King Solomon Academy sixth form need to achieve the following entrance requirements:

-- 6 GCSEs graded A*- B including English language and maths (not including BTECs or other equivalents)
+- A levels: 6 GCSEs graded 6 or above including English language and maths (not including BTECs or other equivalents)

 - For entry to particular courses, specific entry requirements must also be met (see individual course requirements in the academic curriculum section).